ccp84/reaction_lights/README.md

 ### Reset score function

-`resetScore` is triggered either when the player starts a new game, or when a player hits a red light during game play to set the score back to 0 again.
+`resetScore` is triggered either when the player starts a new game.
 The function fetches the current number stored in the HTML elements with the ID of score and over writes it with 0 before writing the new value back to the DOM.
-If `resetScore` was triggered by a red light hit, an alert is shown on screen to let the player know they hit a red light.

 ### Rules Button